SynchronDEV/highschool/README.md

-# highschool
+# kth-university
-Two projects I did during my time at KTH
+Two projects I did during my first semester at KTH

 * Inventory stock emulator, allowing for addition and modification of items including their quantity and product number.